Awezkhan0/Azure-IAM-RBAC-Lab-Scope-Hierarchy/README.md

 **What I learned:** Some resource types need to be registered at the subscription level before they can be used.
 Eddie couldn't do this himself — registering is a subscription-level action, and his role only reached the resource group.
 So this also showed his scope limit in action.

 ---

+## What I Learned

+**Scope determines radius** — The level a role is assigned at matters as much as the role itself.
+Lab User 1's Reader at subscription scope sees far more than Eddie's Contributor on a single resource group, even though Contributor is the "stronger" role.

+**Scope limits visibility, not just actions** — A user assigned to one resource group doesn't just lack permission to change others — those resource groups don't even appear in their portal.
+Eddie couldn't see finance-rg and Sheldon couldn't see rg-app-dev.
+Least privilege working at the visibility level.

+**Least Privilege through built-in roles** — I gave the finance persona Cost Management Contributor rather than Contributor.
+It grants exactly what a finance user needs (cost and budget management) and nothing more (no control over actual resources).
+Reaching for a narrow built-in role instead of a broad one is a core security habit.

+**Group-based access** — Every role went on a group, never directly on a user.
+Users inherit access through membership.
+This scales: to onboard a new developer you add them to App-Developers, not re-assign roles one by one.

+**Not every block is a permissions problem** — Billing-tier limits and unregistered resource providers both blocked actions in ways that looked like RBAC denials but weren't.
+Telling the layers apart (billing vs. capability vs. RBAC) is essential for real-world troubleshooting.

+---